Uterine Fibroid Embolization

 What are the risks of uterine fibroid embolization?

 During embolization, blood supply to the uterus is cut off for a short time.
 That means there is a very small risk that the uterus will become damaged and unable to recover.
-Infection can also develop in or around dead fibroid tissue after embolization.
+Infection can also develop in or around dead fibroid tissue after embolization, though the risk of this is very small.

 In those cases, a hysterectomy may have to be performed.
 The overall risk of needing a hysterectomy after embolization is about 1 percent, Dr. Pollack says.
 There is also a small chance that a patient will stop menstruating, either temporarily or permanently, which would also affect fertility.